asaduzzamanR69/Live-chat-using-php-ajax-jquery-mysql/README.txt

-1.Create 'simple chat' database in your system, then import the sql file provided here.
+1.Create a database called 'simple chat'  in your mysql server, then import the sql file provided here.

 2.Make your own user id and password using registration